-->

 THE HANGOVER 2

-The Hangover Part II Cover You're my mate you are!
+You're my mate, you are!
 Yeah!
 You!
-Come over here and have another drink with me will ya?
-Come on - I promise that I won't be sick in your shoe again.
+Come over here and have another drink with me, will ya?
+Come on!
+I promise that I won't be sick in your shoes again.
 Instead, I'll tell you about this bloody awful film I watched.
-One Directed by Todd Phillips; and Starring: Bradley Cooper, Ed Helms, Zach Galifianakis, and Paul Giamatti.
+The one directed by Todd Phillips; and starring Bradley Cooper, Ed Helms, Zach Galifianakis, and Paul Giamatti.
 It was made in 2011, and lasted for 95-minutes.

 The Hangover Part II